shohel02/OpenStack_Threat_Modelling/README.md

        docs.

 **keystone/Project_Result_ComponentName_Number.xls**
-       A template for writing analysis result
+       A template for writing analysis result which will be placed in analysis_result repo.

 **keystone/analysis_report**
        A directory containing Analysis reports of the